korbit-ai/ml-challenge/README.md

 If you want to generate a `GITHUB_TOKEN` you can follow this [Github tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

-### Begin working on the [Notebook](https://github.com/korbit-ai/ml-challenge/blob/main/ML-engineer-challenge.ipynb) in your fork of the repo

 ## Expectations:

 - **Creativity & Innovation**: We are looking for creative solutions that push the boundaries of the current implementation.
 Your approach should be novel yet pragmatic, capable of improving the efficiency and effectiveness of the PR review process.